Explaining Expected Family Contribution (EFC): Charts and Definitions

 When students apply to college, they’re encouraged to fill out the Free Application for Federal Student Aid (FAFSA).
 This form asks for your parent’s financial information, including annual income and total assets.
 The FAFSA does not take expenses into account, like a mortgage payment or other forms of debt.

-After you submit the form, the federal government will review the FAFSA and determine your Expected Family Contribution (EFC).
-This figure shows how much the government thinks your parents can afford to pay for college for that year.
+After you submit the form, the federal government will review the FAFSA and determine your Expected Family Contribution (EFC) and provide this in your Student Aid Report (SAR).
+Your EFC shows how much the government thinks your parents can afford to pay for college for that year.
 In general, families with higher incomes will have a greater EFC and those with lower incomes will have a smaller EFC.

 You can input information into this unofficial EFC calculator to see an estimated number.
 The final figure may be different, but this is a good place to start.

-Once the college receives the FAFSA and EFC, they will decide what kind of aid to offer.
+Once the college receives the FAFSA and EFC, they will decide on your financial aid award.
 Families can’t change the EFC, but they can file an appeal with the college financial aid department and ask for more aid.

 When you’re accepted to college, the financial aid department will send an annual Cost of Attendance (COA), which includes tuition, room and board, books, transportation and fees.